 CSX and the West Virginia Community

-- In partnership with state and local economic development agencies, businesses invested more than $10 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in 2012.
-These investments will generate an estimated 33 new jobs at those businesses.
+- In partnership with state and local economic development agencies, businesses invested approximately $5.5 million in new or expanded rail-served facilities on CSX or its connecting regional and short lines in West Virginia in 2013.
+These investments will generate more new jobs at those businesses.

-- In 2012, CSX contributed $260,000 to national organizations and those in West Virginia, including the American Red Cross, West Virginia National Guard, and the Rahall Transportation Institute Foundation.
+- In 2013, CSX contributed more than $600,000 to organizations in West Virginia, including the United Way of the River Cities, West Virginia Operation Lifesaver and the Rahall Transportation Institute Foundation.

 **This figure includes current and former employees.

 Printable version (PDF)